 Residence Hall Assistantships

 Students who receive a residence hall graduate assistantship may serve as a Resident Director where they supervise and are assisted by an undergraduate staff.
 Resident Directors are responsible for the overall management of a residence hall such as staffing, counseling, group advising, program development, and housing administration.
 Preference is given to those majoring in psychology, guidance and counseling, education, educational administration, and with residence life experience and/or group work of a related nature.
-Selection is based on the above listed criteria, acceptance into the School of Graduate Studies, letters of recommendations, a personal interview and a background check.
+Selection is based on the above listed criteria, acceptance into the College of Graduate and Continuing Studies, letters of recommendations, a personal interview and a background check.
 Appointment is for a nine-month period with the possibility of summer work when available.
 Remuneration includes a furnished apartment with utilities, maintenance and out-of-state fee waiver and a monthly stipend.
-Further information and applications are available from the Department of Housing and Residence Life, ETSU Box 70723, Johnson City, TN 37614-1710 or email email@example.com
+Further information and applications are available from the Department of Housing and Residence Life, ETSU Box 70723, Johnson City, TN 37614-1710 or email firstname.lastname@example.org